tamascogustavo/chimera/README.md

 All of that is obtained through automation and connection of the most used tools in the literature, creating a pipeline that is easy to use, helping those researchers with none or small programming capabilities.

-### Datil about the scripts
+###Detail about the scripts

 You must download the folder or the git repository.
-In the folder there are 3 scripts and one folder:
+In the folder there are 3 scripts and one extra folder:

 chimera_core.py: perform the model creation evaluation and visualization files

-translator_using_bigg.py: is used to add kegg pathway description in the genome scale metabolic map
+translator_using_bigg.py: is used to add KEGG pathway description in the genome-scale metabolic map

 simulating_knockouts.py: is used to perform gene and reactions knockout

 all_metabo_paths: a folder containing pre-defined metabolic maps for a general overview of the pathways present in the target organism